TEALSK12/introduction-to-computer-science/lab_23.md

 ![Quadrilaterals Sets](images/quadrilateral_sets.png)

 1. Fill out a [planning worksheet](https://github.com/TEALSK12/introduction-to-computer-science/raw/master/SNAP%20script%20Design%20and%20Planning%20Worksheet.docx) for the above script.
-Make sure you consider all aspects of the script carefully.
+Make sure you consider all aspects of the program carefully.

-2. Write the script.
-Be sure that your script works correctly in all cases.
+2. Write the program.
+Be sure that your program works correctly in all cases.

-3. Save your project as _lab23_.
+3. Save your project as _Lab2.3_.

 ## Grading rubric